ethan-jahn/ethan-jahn.github.io/docs/salon.md

   - *The Truth of Fact, The Truth of Fiction* - Ted Chiang
   - *Exhalation* - Ted Chiang
+  - *The Merchant and the Alchemist's Gate* - Ted Chiang
   - *The Garden of Forking Paths* - Jorge Borges
   - *Dreaming is a Private Thing* - Isaac Asimov